 Easily identifiable, natural hessonite is a gem that can be spotted from a distance by a trained professional.
-The gem's iconic color, clarity and overall appearance, sets it apart from most other garnet or gemstone varieties.
+The gem's iconic color, clarity, and overall appearance set it apart from most other garnet or gemstone varieties.
 Certification offers an into whether the gemstone is natural or perhaps a stimulant available on the market.

 Clarity: Hessonite has an internal feature called the “scotch in water effect”.
 This unique heat wave interior is what differentiates the gem from other varieties.
 Being its characteristic feature, gems must have visual beauty with a clear, transparent appearance.

 Hessonite jewelry has been popular for ages.
 The gem's hardness that lies between 6.5 - 7.5 on the Moh’s scale of hardness makes it a fantastic gemstone for everyday pieces like rings and earrings.
-Durable yet stunningly attractive, these brownish golden gemstones are worn as talismans and represent the birthstone for the month of January.
+Durable yet stunningly attractive, these brownish golden gemstones are worn as talismans and represent January birthstone month.

 Srilanka is a source of excellent, top quality natural hessonite with Africa offering a steady supply to meet global demand.

-Fine quality, eye clean gems with an alluring golden brown, cinnamon hue, can fetch prices between INR 1000 to 10,000 a carat.
-Srilankan gems tend to demand premiums thanks to their unmatched quality, transparency and iconic color.
+Fine quality, eye-clean gems with an alluring golden brown, cinnamon hue, can fetch Hessonite (Gomed) prices between INR 1000 to 10,000 a carat.
+Srilankan gems tend to demand premiums thanks to their unmatched quality, transparency, and iconic color.

 Caring for your Hessonite garnet is imperative.
-Gemstones over time tend to attract dirt and grime and need an occasion bath.
+Gemstones over time tend to attract dirt and grime and need an occasional bath.

 A safe way to clean your Hessonite jewelry is: